 Freelancing, contract work and self-employment are also a common in this field after gaining experience and building a network.

-You can do additional research on this field in the Vault Guide to Communications Jobs.
+You can do additional research on this field in the Firsthand Guide to Communications Jobs.

 In addition to taking any related courses, students should start getting hands-on experience in communications that will help them build a portfolio of work.
 This can include internships, summer jobs, communications work for student groups and co-curricular activities.